What is 'geoheritage'?

 We, more than often, take things for granted.

-The fact that we are where we are is remarkable: on a planet with a breathable and more or less predictable atmosphere.
-With anatomical benefits that has allowed our species to live on every continent.
+The fact that we are where we are is remarkable: on a planet with a breathable and somewhat predictable atmosphere.
+We've come to exist in a world that just came out of an ice age.
+Moreover, we as animals have been given physiological benefits that have allowed our species to live on every continent.

 Here in Cork, we exist as a consequence of decisions our ancestors took many years ago.
-Some of us may have moved to the city recently, but we come from places where our ancestors took similar decisions as here: stay or leave.
+Some of us may have moved to the city recently, but we all come from places where our ancestors took similar decisions: stay or leave.

-Our environment and what it offers are pivotal to making these choices.
+Our environment and what it offers are crucial when making such dramatic choices.
 And the environment is a consequence of powerful processes that have taken place over millions of years.

 Using charcoal, Ciara's work represents an intersection between resource extraction, nature and historical representation.

-Hundreds of millions of years and units of force have shaped the landscape around us.
-The river Lee carved its way mostly through the less erosion-resistant limestone, making its trajectory align in at an almost east-west orientation.
+Hundreds of millions of years have shaped the landscape around us.
+The River Lee carved its way mostly through the less erosion-resistant limestone, making much of its course align in an almost east-west orientation.

-The Lee, the hills, the valleys and the rocks themselves have all been factors for our predecessors as they settled in the area.
+The Lee, the hills, the valleys and the rocks themselves have all been factors for our predecessors as they decided to settle in the area.

-We understand that these elements contribute to our well-being and that their existence are tied to our existence.
+Through appreciating our geoheritage, we can connect with the land combined with other aspects of our natural environment: birds, plants, mammals, fish, our atmosphere, insects, arachnids etc. These elements contribute to our well-being and therefore, their existence is tied to our existence.
 And this is also the case with geoheritage.

-Cork's buildings and walls are comprised of Devonian and Carboniferous rocks.
-And once in a while, you may spot the original bedrock protrude through the soil, concrete or asphalt.
+In terms of architecture, many of Cork's buildings and walls are comprised of Devonian and Carboniferous rocks.
+And once in a while, you may spot the original bedrock protruding through the soil or concrete.

-Old maps of the city show that quarries were abundant throughout the city.
-They shows us locations of lime kilns that were burning at remarkably high temperatures near productive limestone quarries.
-These kilns produced lime, which is, still today, used for neutralising soil acidity.
+Old maps of the city show us that quarries were abundant throughout the city centuries ago.
+They show us locations of lime kilns; large furnaces that were burning at remarkably high temperatures near productive limestone quarries.
+These kilns produced lime which is still today used for neutralising soil acidity.

-Though these industries have moved out of the city, we still see remains of these quarries and kilns today.
+Though these industries have moved out of the city, we can still visit the remains of these quarries and kilns.

 Geoheritage and the story of life

 And then there is the story of life itself.
-While life had already come to be hundreds of millions of years before when the first sediment of Cork were laid, many milestones in the course of story of life on Earth are recorded in the rocks of Cork.
+While life had already existed billions of years before the first sediment grain of Cork was laid, some milestones in the history of life on Earth are recorded in the rocks of Ireland.

 In Cork, we have evidence of some of the oldest forests on our planet.
-Beautiful fossils of one of the earliest tree species Archaeopteris have been found near Lower Glanmire Road.
+Beautiful fossils of one of the earliest trees Archaeopteris have been found near Lower Glanmire Road.

-In Kerry, Valentia Island's tetrapod footprints show the earliest evidence of vertebrate life moving around on land.
-These are perhaps our ancestors.
+In Kerry, Valentia Island's tetrapod footprints show some of the earliest evidence of vertebrate life moving around on land.
+Perhaps these were our distant ancestors?

 And finally, the end of the Devonian was marked by several dramatic events that killed off many species and groups of animals and plants.
-In fact, the mass extinction at the end of the Devonian is recorded as one of the big five mass extinctions in the long history of life.
+In fact, the mass extinction at the end of the Devonian is recorded as one of the great five known mass extinctions in the long history of life on Earth.

-Geologists in Cork use this disappearance of certain species to specify the boundary of the Devonian and Carboniferous.
+Geologists use this disappearance of certain species to specify the boundary between the Devonian and Carboniferous periods.
 But we're still not sure what caused so many species to disappear.
-A prominent theory is that the expansion of plants on land, another achievement of the Devonian period, had overwhelming effects on ecosystem back then.
+A prominent theory is that the expansion of plants on land, another achievement of the Devonian period, had overwhelming effects on ecosystems back then.

 So, again, what is geoheritage?

-It is more or less everything we see around us.
-It is the hundreds of millions of years of plants evolving to the plethora of vegetation we see across the planet.
-It is you sitting here this using devices that utilise materials extracted from rocks.
-It is you getting exhausted moving up a hill in Cork.
+It's more or less everything we see around us.
+It's the hundreds of millions of years of plants evolving from tiny sprouts to the plethora of vegetation we see across the planet today.
+It's you sitting here reading this using devices that depend on materials extracted from rocks and minerals.
+Geoheritage is also you getting exhausted cycling, walking or running up a hill in Cork city!

 Visit Cork's Geological Landmarks